Part of a series on Nintendo. [View Related Entries]

 Rhythm Heaven is a rhythm action video game franchise published by Nintendo that consists of mini-games in which the player must perform certain tasks in sync with the rhythm and make a beat to go along with the background music.
 Online, the audio and video content from the game is often remixed with elements of other video games, commercials or animation clips as to emulate the mashup process in actual gameplay.

-The first title “Rhythm Tengoku” for the Game Boy Advanced was released only for Japan in August 2006, followed by “Rhythm Heaven” for Nintendo DS in and “Rhythm Heaven Fever” for the Wii in April 2009 and February 2012 respectively.
+The first title "Rhythm Tengoku" for the Game Boy Advance was released only for Japan in August 2006, followed by "Rhythm Heaven" for Nintendo DS in and "Rhythm Heaven Fever" for the Wii in April 2009 and February 2012 respectively.
 The second and third titles were also released in North America and Europe, where the series is known as Rhythm Paradise.

 The Rhythm Heaven series is comprised of a collection of mini-games centered on keeping rhythm.
 By performing the correct actions, the player is able to keep time to the music and animation, and thus continues on in the game.
 The games are divided between single song stages and a number of “megamixes” that combine several stages into a lengthier song.
 The objective is to complete and perfect all of the mini-games and remixes.